 Part I - It's the WOW factor!

-When we come across a porch that screams "WOW", we take notice.
+Everyone notices porch curb appeal.
+When we see a porch that screams "WOW", we take notice.

 Here in Part I of this two-part series,

 we share tips on adding appeal around your porch with walkways, landscaping, plants and color.

 In Part II, we share ideas on adding extra

 appeal right on your porch - the columns, steps, lighting, flooring, front door and more.

 It's hard to put your finger on real appeal - we simply know that it's that WOW factor that you know when you see it.

 It has a lot to do with landscaping, colors, features, and architecture - but we just call it "WOW!

 According to the National Association of Realtors (American), 92% of home buyers now view a home for the first time on the internet,

 See our 5 Tips To Help Sell Your Home Fast